najwer23/tsp/README.md

 ```

 ### Serve
-To serve in the browser - Runs webpack-dev-server
+To serve in the browser

 ```sh
 $ yarn start